ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 In other words, the second request has a value of `startkey_docid` that is the last document ID from the previous page of results (horse) plus the magic `\u0000` character (which becomes `horse%00` in the URL).

-The `startkey_docid` parameter works only if a `startkey` is supplied and where all index entries share the same key.
-If they don't share the same key, then pagination can be achieved with manipulation of `startkey`/`endkey` parameters only.
+The `startkey_docid` parameter works only if a `startkey` is supplied and where all index entries share a key.
+If they don't share a key, then pagination can be achieved with manipulation of `startkey`/`endkey` parameters only.
 Also, the `startkey_docid` parameter is not JSON encoded.
 {: note}

 ## Bookmarks